anshulgoyal43/protobuf-vs-json/README.md

-Programs to perform comparison between Json and Google Protobuf for serialization and deserialization witwh respect to time and rates of serialization/deserialization (samples attached).
+Programs to perform comparison between Json and Google Protobuf for serialization and deserialization with respect to time and rates of serialization/deserialization (samples attached).

 *Input Record Format*: <Name>,<Roll No>:<Course1>,<Marks1>:<Course2>,<Marks2>:...:<CourseN>,<MarksN>